7.6

 9

-A Continental™ rubber outsole delivers outstanding and reliable grip on both wet and dry surfaces, from technical trails to city streets.
+Continental™ rubber outsole delivers elite-level traction on wet and dry surfaces, from slick rocks to rain-soaked cobblestones.

 Perfect For